gene-pavlovsky/flashdevelop-colors-solarized/README.md

 Developed by Gene Pavlovsky <gene.pavlovsky@gmail.com>

-A [Solarized](http://ethanschoonover.com/solarized) theme and syntax colorscheme for FlashDevelop.
+A [Solarized](http://ethanschoonover.com/solarized) theme (light and dark) and syntax colorscheme for FlashDevelop.
 Compatible with FD5.

 Screenshots
 -----------